This primary Social Work Value involves helping individuals, groups, and communities in need and addressing social problems

 What is Structural (or Systemic) Oppression?

-This Ego Function involves the ability to objectively and validly assess situations and events, one’s own abilities & limitations.
-This includes distinguishing fact from fantasy, and danger from safety
+This Ego Function involves the ability to objectively and validly assess situations and events and one’s own abilities & limitations.
+Also includes ability to distinguish fact from fantasy.

 What is Reality Testing?

-Creating a place where a client feels safe, secure, heard, and seen is an attempt to create this object relations concept.
+Creating a place where a client feels safe, secure, heard, and seen is an attempt to create this object relations construct.

 What is a Holding Environment?